 As the mom of a 5-year-old girl adopted from Kazakhstan in 2007, I belong to five different adoption list serves, most of which lit up when the news broke.
 The overriding sentiment on the list serves was that, as awful as Torry Hansen's action was, Russia is in no position to be pointing fingers.
 Yes, about 16 Russian adoptees have died in the U.S. since 1996 (out of 60,000 total adopted), but at least 15 adopted children die each year at the hands of Russian parents, according to The Times.
 Russia has 800,000 children in orphanages, with about 120,000 added each year.
 Americans adopt only about 1,600 per year, so we don't make much of a dent.
 What depressed me in many of the posts written by adoptive parents were the horror stories about children they had adopted or knew about.
 This one is an example of the comments and links people post.

-Many Russian children have some form of fetal alcohol syndrome whereby the child's brain is irreparably damaged due to binge ...1
+Many Russian children have some form of fetal alcohol syndrome whereby the child's brain is irreparably damaged due to binge drinking by pregnant moms.
+One recent Swedish survey estimated that 52 percent of 71 adopted children from Eastern Europe (including Russia and the Ukraine) were brain-damaged due to FAS.
+Those are horrible statistics, and the Russian Foreign Ministry ...1